-From 1st April 2013, every Health and Wellbeing Board (HWB) in England will put together a statement of needs for medicine services in their area.
-This will be called pharmaceutical needs assessment (PNA).
+Since 1 April 2013, every Health and Wellbeing Board (HWB) in England has put together a statement of needs for medicine services in their area.
+This is called pharmaceutical needs assessment (PNA).

 Pharmaceutical services include the services you get from your chemist.
 These are an important part of the overall health care system and help to improve people’s health and wellbeing.

-The NHS will use this information to help them decide where to open new pharmacies in our area.
+The NHS uses this information to help them decide where to open new pharmacies in our area.
 It will also help to show where services are needed and limit having lots of the same services in the same area.

 The PNA will help the decisions of the council and the NHS including the Barnsley Clinical Commissioning Group.